Is Per Diem Nursing Right for You?

 What Is Per Diem Nursing?

-Per diem nurses find individual shifts through a staffing agency or on their own, say by using a staffing app on their phone.
+Per diem nurses are kind of like freelance nurses.
+They must find and book individual shifts through a staffing agency or on their own, say by using a staffing app on their phone.

-You have great scheduling flexibility when working per diem since you acquire work shift by shift.
-This method allows you to work as much or as little as you need or want to — or you can pick up extra shifts outside of your regular position.
-You can find per diem shifts for
+You have great scheduling flexibility when working per diem since you acquire work in shifts.
+This method allows you to work as much or as little as you need or want to.
+If you have a full-time or part-time job, you can still pick up extra per diem shifts outside of your regular job.
+(Learn more about common nurse schedules.)

 Being a per diem nurse is often ideal for someone that is raising a child, in school, or taking care of a loved one.
-The flexibility that being a per diem nurse offers means that you can choose not to work holidays and weekends, and that you don’t have to make a larger commitment to a specific facility.
-Per diem nursing more or less gives you the option to create a part-time schedule.
+The flexibility that per diem offers means that you can choose not to work holidays and weekends, and that you don’t have to make a larger commitment to a specific facility.
+Per diem nursing more or less gives you the option to create your own part-time schedule.

 Per diem is not the same as nurses who work pro re nata (PRN), or as needed.
 PRN nurses (also called float pool nurses) are employed directly by one facility, and agree to work as they are needed.
 They don’t get a choice of when they work, but most of the time, their employer guarantees a minimum number of shifts they will work in a year.
 They are usually entitled to benefits.